indieweb/wordpress-micropub/readme.md

 * `define('MICROPUB_TOKEN_ENDPOINT', 'https://tokens.indieauth.com/token')` - Define a custom token endpoint
 * `define('MICROPUB_NAMESPACE', 'micropub/1.0' )` - By default the namespace for micropub is micropub/1.0.
 This would allow you to change this for your endpoint

-These configuration options can be enabled by setting them in the WordPress options table or will appear under General if you install the IndieAuth plugin.
+These configuration options can be enabled by setting them in the WordPress options table.
 * `indieauth_authorization_endpoint` - if set will override MICROPUB_AUTHENTICATION_ENDPOINT for setting a custom endpoint
 * `indieauth_token_endpoint` - if set will override MICROPUB_TOKEN_ENDPOINT for setting a custom endpoint
 * `micropub_default_post_status` - if set, Micropub posts will be set to this status by default( publish, draft, or private ).
 Can also be set on the settings page.